 It might sound too good to be true, but there are hundreds of legitimate student loan repayment assistance programs.
 Depending on your occupation and location, your state could provide thousands to help you repay your student loans.

 To find out if you’re eligible, check out our database of repayment assistance programs.

 If you’re wondering how to lower student loan payments, there are a variety of options from which to choose.
 Unfortunately, there can be a lot of confusion around what options are available for student loan borrowers.
-By using this guide, you can find what you need to lower your payments and make them more manageable.
+By using this guide, you can learn ways to confidently reduce your student loan payments and make them more manageable.

-Before you choose a plan of action, understand what benefits you might give up and estimate how much extra interest you may pay over time.
-While lowering payments can feel like a quick win, it can also have long-term consequences.
+Before you choose a plan of action, understand what benefits you might give up and estimate how much extra interest you might pay over time.
+While lowering payments may feel like a quick win, it could also have long-term consequences.
 Choose wisely.